Three Tips to Bring More Ease Into Your Life

 After years of forcing and trying so hard at EVERYTHING, I’ve discovered this space between effort and ease, is actually quite sweet, once you get the hang of it.

 - Meditate – I can’t say enough good things about meditation.
 It’s free, you don’t need any special props, and it can be done anytime and anywhere.
 The benefits of meditation are amazing; contributes to a good night’s sleep, strengthens your immune system, reduces aging and so much more.
 If you struggle to meditate on your own, try the app Headspace.

 - Create a Sanctuary – Set up a place in your home that’s specifically for you.
 It can be a room or a corner in a room.
 Make it your space.
 You can meditate, journal, enjoy your morning coffee or tea.
 This is the space where you discover exactly what you need in your life.
 Create an altar with photos of loved ones, books that are meaningful to you, your bible, your journal, an item that has special meaning to you.
 Every time you see this space, you’ll be reminded to take care of yourself.

 - Start Your Day Intentionally – Resist the urge to look at your phone first thing.
 Have an actual clock and an alarm.
 When you check e-mail, news and social media first, you start your day by reacting.
 Instead of looking at your phone, spend a few moments in self-reflection or journal, meditate, pray or read.
 Take a few moments of quiet time before you mindlessly jump into your day.
 This routine can be five minutes or 30 minutes, depending on your schedule.

-For the last several months, I’ve incorporated these habits into my life and I’m more productive, I feel less overwhelmed and I start my day on my terms.
+I’ve incorporated these habits into my life and I’m more productive, I feel less overwhelmed and I start my day on my terms.

 I encourage you to find the space between effort and ease, and discover more bliss and less struggle.
 What do you have to lose?
 You might just discover your sweet spot.